 There's much to see here.
 So, take your time, look around, and learn all there is to know about us.
 We hope you enjoy our site and take a moment to drop us a line.

-For special orders such as our holiday nine reindeers and sleigh, we request you place your order at least 12 weeks before you need it.
+For special orders, such as our holiday nine reindeers and sleigh, we request that you place your orders at least 12 weeks before you need it.

 North Shore Koa Designs creates a wide range of items: Clocks, napkin holders, decorative wall art, furniture pieces, and seasonal products.
 Most items are made with Koa wood but other products have been made out of pine, black walnut, and mahogany.
 The combination of different woods are often selected for contrasting wood color and grain.
 More often than not, it is the combination of woods that enhances the beauty of Koa.